CHRD Long Put Strategy

 CHRD (Chord Energy Corporation), in the Energy sector, (Oil & Gas Exploration & Production industry), listed on NASDAQ.

-Chord Energy Corporation operates as an independent exploration and production company.
-It acquires, exploits, develops, and explores for crude oil, natural gas, and natural gas liquids in the Williston Basin.
-The company was founded in 2007 and is headquartered in Houston, Texas.
+As an independent enterprise, Chord Energy Corporation specializes in the exploration and production of hydrocarbon resources.
+Its core activities include the sourcing, development, and recovery of crude oil, natural gas, and natural gas liquids, with all operations concentrated within the Williston Basin.
+This company was established in 2007 and bases its operations from its headquarters in Houston, Texas.

-CHRD (Chord Energy Corporation) trades in the Energy sector, specifically Oil & Gas Exploration & Production, with a market capitalization of approximately $8.00B, a beta of 0.40 versus the broader market, a 52-week range of 84.25-150.5, average daily share volume of 1.1M, a public-listing history dating back to 2020, approximately 762 full-time employees.
+CHRD (Chord Energy Corporation) trades in the Energy sector, specifically Oil & Gas Exploration & Production, with a market capitalization of approximately $7.75B, a trailing P/E of 9.08, a beta of 0.38 versus the broader market, a 52-week range of 84.25-151.95, average daily share volume of 835K, a public-listing history dating back to 2020, approximately 676 full-time employees.
 These structural characteristics shape how CHRD stock options price implied volatility around earnings windows, capital events, and macro-driven sector rotations.

-A beta of 0.40 indicates CHRD has historically moved less than the broader market, dampening realized volatility and producing tighter expected-move bands per unit of dollar exposure.
+A beta of 0.38 indicates CHRD has historically moved less than the broader market, dampening realized volatility and producing tighter expected-move bands per unit of dollar exposure.
+The trailing P/E of 9.08 is on the value side, where IV often compresses outside event windows because forward growth expectations are already discounted into the share price.
 CHRD pays a dividend, which adjusts put-call parity and shifts the ex-dividend pricing across the listed chain.

 What is a long put on CHRD?